ikmb/exome-seq/docs/usage.md

 The following human genome assembly versions are supported on MedCluster (see resources.config on how this is set):

 - GRCh37 (the 1000 genomes reference with decoys)
-- GRCh38 (the current human reference assembly without ALT loci)
+- GRCh38 (the GRCh38 human reference assembly without ALT loci)
+- GRCh38_p14 (the latest GRCh38 human reference assembly without ALT loci [patch 14])
 - hg19 (another version of GRCh37, also referred to as the UCSC reference)

 ### `--tools`